 Bassetto (2002) pioneers the strategic foundations of price-level determination by public financial policy.
 Its goal is to offer an example of an economy in which the fiscal theory of the price level applies.
 We share with him a strategically closed environment that highlights the importance of credible out-of-equilibrium actions in shaping equilibrium outcomes.
-By lifting his restrictions to centralized markets and cash-in-advance, we also generate a number of additional and, we believe, empirically relevant insights.
+By lifting his restriction to centralized markets and allowing for sovereign default, we also generate a number of additional and, we believe, empirically relevant insights.

-Our approach also has points of contact with the literature that endogenizes trading frictions as pure coordination failures in economies that are not plagued by exogenous informational or search frictions.
+Our approach also has points of contact with the literature that endogenizes trading frictions as coordination failures in economies that are not plagued by informational nor search frictions.
 Important contributions include Lagos (2000) and Burdett et al. (2001).
-One can view our results as identifying public financial policies that eliminate such coordination failures.
+One can view our results as identifying public financial policies that eliminate the possibility that the private sector coordinates on other prices than that targeted by the state.
 We emphasize in particular the central role of the trading protocol selected by the government.
-In this sense, our approach applies to a context of endogenous frictions the approach pioneered by Hu et al. (2009) that endogenizes trading mechanisms in the presence of exogenous trading frictions.
+In this sense, our approach applies to a context of such endogenous frictions the approach pioneered by Hu et al. (2009), that endogenizes trading mechanisms in the presence of search frictions.